zaiisao/Documentation/en/Video/start_call_android.md

 -keep class io.agora.**{*;}
 ```

-## Implement the basic call
+## Implement the basic video call

-This section introduces how to use the Agora SDK to make a call.
+This section introduces how to use the Agora Video SDK to make a call.
 The following figure shows the API call sequence of a basic one-to-one video call.

 ![](https://web-cdn.agora.io/docs-files/1568254575010)